LetsPlot#

 Initialize the library and its options.

 Configure Lets-Plot HTML output.
-Depending on the usage, LetsPlot generates different HTML to show plots.
-In most cases LetsPlot will detect type of the environment automatically.
-Auto-detection can be overwritten using this method parameters.
+This method should typically be called before rendering any plots.
+Depending on the usage, Lets-Plot generates different HTML to show plots.
+In most cases Lets-Plot will detect the type of the environment automatically.
+Use this method to adjust or override the autoconfigured output mode.

 - Parameters: